Members of the research group

 Themes for research projects are 1) to describe students’ experiences with the new Master program and implications for practice as an operating room nurse and 2) translate and implementing an observation and assessment tool for non-technical skills that provide a formal framework for feedback and assessing operating room students.

-Kristine Rørtveit is associate professor at the Master in Mental Health, Faculty of Health Sciences.
-She is also a clinical psychiatric nurse at the Stavanger University Hospital (SUS) with a special expertise in eating disorders and senior advisor in qualitative research at the Research Department.
+Kristine Rørtveit is an Associate Professor at Faculty of Health Sciences.
+She teaches in the Master of Substance Use Mental Health.
+She is also a clinical psychiatric nurse at the Stavanger University Hospital (SUS) with special expertise in eating disorders and a Senior Advisor in qualitative research at the Research Department of SUS.
 She is a member of the research group on anxiety and mood-disorders at SUS.
-Her clinical work is related to binge eating problems and mothers with eating disorders.
-Her research focuses on nursing aspects in the patient-nurse relationship especially guilt and shame, trust and uncertainty in illness.
-She is also involved in research targeting obesity, binge eating problems as well as qualitative processes in lifestyle concerns in persons with mental health illness.
+Her clinical work is related to binge eating and mothers with eating disorders.
+Her research focuses on the patient-nurse relationship, especially guilt and shame, trust and uncertainty in illness.
+She is also involved in research targeting obesity, binge eating and qualitative lifestyle processes for persons with mental health illness.

-Venke Ueland is a PhD from Department of Caring Science Åbo Akademi University, Vasa / Associated professor at Faculty of Health Sciences.
-The doctoral thesis dealt with: Longing – a Dynamic Power in the Becoming of Health.
-The study develop a theoretical model of longing by focusing on the universal substance of longing.
+Venke Ueland is a Associate Professor at Faculty of Health Sciences.
+She obtained her PhD from the Department of Caring Science Åbo Akademi University, Vasa.
+Her doctoral thesis dealt with: Longing – a Dynamic Power in the Becoming of Health.
+The study developed a theoretical model of longing by focusing on the universal substance of longing.
 Gadamer’s ontological hermeneutics was chosen to guide the interpretation process of philosophical texts from Augustine, Kierkegaard and interview of women suffering from cancer.
-The theoretical model of longing yields a deeper insight into ontological health processes by providing a basic understanding of longing as a health giving power in suffering.
-Her research topics includes: the Life Phenomenon longing, existential experiences related to obesity and cancer treatment care.
+The theoretical model of longing yields a deeper insight into ontological health processes by providing a basic understanding of longing as a health-giving power in suffering.
+Other research topics are the Life Phenomenon longing and existential experiences related to obesity and cancer treatment care.

 Associate professor Evy Gundersen